matpl2/DEND_CAPSTONE/README.md

 In this project we will create 3 tables (orginal source of data) and 2 views (optimized datasets) for the analytical team.

 ### Tables
 1. airlines - orginal source of the airlines data.
-Primary key was used on the IATA_CODE as this code is unique to airline.
+Primary key was used on the IATA_CODE as this code is unique to the airline.
 Table is small and it will participate in joins therefore distribution style ALL was used.

-2.airports - orginal source of the airports data.
+2. airports - orginal source of the airports data.
+Primary key was used on the IATA_CODE as this code is unique to the airport.
+Table is small and it will participate in joins therefore distribution style ALL was used.

+3. fligths - orginal source of the flights data.
+Huge table with 5819079 rows.
+This table includes core information.
+We expect analytics team to do dashobards for each airline (heavy filtering on airline) thus sorkkey is put on airline.
+Distribution style is Even as other tables we will be joining with this dataset are distributed with ALL.

-Views
+### Views

-CREATE TABLE IF NOT EXISTS

-data.airlines
-(
-IATA_CODE	VARCHAR (4)
-, AIRLINE VARCHAR (144)
-,primary key(IATA_CODE)
-)

-DISTSTYLE ALL
+1. airlines - orginal source of the airlines data.
+Primary key was used on the IATA_CODE as this code is unique to the airline.
+Table is small and it will participate in joins therefore distribution style ALL was used.